ejeklint/hapi-parse-session-token/README.md

 Lead Maintainer: [Per Ejeklint](https://github.com/ejeklint)

-_TODO: Update_

-Parse Token authentication requires valid Parse keys and a session token passed in.
-The `'parse-access-token'` scheme takes the following options:
+A scheme for route authentication by validating the Parse session token against Parse's REST API.
+It requires valid Parse keys when configured and a session token passed in headers.
+This `'parse-access-token'` scheme takes the following options:

-- `options` - (optional)
+- `options` - (required)
     - `parse_rest_api_key` (required) - the Parse REST API key.
     - `parse_app_id` (required) - the Parse App ID.
     - `validatedFunc` - (optional) function called after successful validation with the signature `function(credentials, callback)` where:
         - `credentials` - an object with the credentials received from Parse.
         - `callback` - a callback function with the signature `function(err, credentials)` where:
             - `err` - an internal error.
             - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
+If err is null, credentials must not be null.

 ```javascript
 var Hapi = require('hapi');